 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and interpretations issued by the Australian Accounting Standards Board and the Corporations Act 2001.
-The Trust is a for-profit entity for the purpose of preparing the financial statements.
+Waypoint REIT is a for-profit entity for the purpose of preparing the financial statements.

 The interim financial report does not include all notes normally included in an annual financial report.
-Accordingly, this report should be read in conjunction with the annual report for the year ended 31 December 2019 and any public announcements made by the Trust during the period ended 30 June 2020 in accordance with the continuous disclosure requirements of the Corporations Act 2001.
+Accordingly, this report should be read in conjunction with the annual report for the year ended 31 December 2019 and any public announcements made by the Group during the period ended 30 June 2020 in accordance with the continuous disclosure requirements of the Corporations Act 2001.

-The accounting policies adopted are consistent with those of the previous financial period, unless otherwise stated.
+Unless otherwise stated, the accounting policies adopted in the preparation of the interim financial report are consistent with those of the previous financial year.